 Testing on standard benchmarks, such as SysBench, has shown up to a 3x increase in throughput performance over stock PostgreSQL 9.6 on similar hardware.
 Amazon Aurora uses a variety of software and hardware techniques to ensure the database engine is able to fully leverage available compute, memory, and networking.
 I/O operations use distributed systems techniques, such as quorums, to improve performance consistency.

 Push-button Compute Scaling

-Using the Amazon RDS APIs or with a few clicks in the AWS Management Console, you can scale the compute and memory resources powering your deployment up or down.
+Using the Amazon Relational Database Service (Amazon RDS) APIs or with a few clicks in the AWS Management Console, you can scale the compute and memory resources powering your deployment up or down.
 Compute scaling operations typically complete in a few minutes.